Code-Institute-Submissions/ucd-project/README.md

 The content of the contact page provides fans with a variety of means to get in touch with the band and ask any questions and leave any messages if desired.
 The contact page is written using the Bootstrap framework to provide a responsive layout for different size devices.
-The contact form uses nested columns within the main Bootstrap framework.
 Additional CSS styling is used to centre content.